cjerzak/causalimages-software/README.md

 }
 ```
 ## Analyzing Tutorial Data
+Now that we've established some understanding of the data and written the `acquireImageRepFxn`, we are ready to proceed with the initial use of the causal image decomposition.

+*Note: The images used here are heavily clipped to keep this tutorial fast and that the model parameters chosen here are selected to make training fast.
+The function output here should not be interpreted too seriously.*

 # Future Development Plan
 We now have in beta release code for interpretably decomposing treatment effect heterogeneity by image.
 In the next stage, we will implement two more functionalities: (1) confounder adjustment via image and (2) causal image system simulation.
 Core machine learning modules are written in `tensorflow+tensorflow_probability`; subsequent versions may be transfered over to `equinox+oryx+jax`.